 Brita Water Filter Pitcher

-It works fast, giving you purified water in less than three minutes.
-The pitcher is durable too, with AquaBliss stating that it will last twice as long as some other top-rated brands which gives you savings for your bucks.
-Maintenance is easy and only required every four months.
+It works quickly, providing you with purified water in less than three minutes.
+The pitcher is durable, with AquaBliss claiming that it will last twice as long as some other top-rated brands which gives you savings for your bucks.
+Maintenance is easy and usually only required every four months.

-This pitcher will tackle chlorine, heavy metals, and organic contaminants.
-It also removes odors and will improve the taste of your drinking water.
+This drinking water filter pitcher will tackle chlorine, heavy metals, and organic contaminants.
+It also removes odors and improves the taste of your water.

 There are many pitchers that work very effectively but also slowly.
 AquaBliss has created a filter that combines activated carbon and exchange resin, aided with patented aeration technology and mesh screen that removes all the nasty taste and contaminants.
 This didn’t require sacrificing quality — customers say it produces some of the best water they have tasted.

-Beyond working fast, you’ll save time in maintenance, too.
+As well as working quickly, you will also save time on maintenance.
 Brita recommends replacing your filters every six months.
-You’ll save money with this durable and long-lasting product.
+You should save time and money by using this durable, long-lasting product.

-Even so, the filter is made of strong BPA-free plastic and is likely to survive drops, bumps, and damage for a long time.
+On the other hand, the filter is made of strong BPA-free plastic and should survive small drops, bumps, and general wear and tear for a long time.

 |Features||Rapid gravity filtering system, BPA-free, 6-cup capacity|

 APEC Countertop System

-Do you live in a smaller home, or don’t have permission to install large systems?
-This countertop reverse osmosis system from APEC might be the answer.
-No installation is necessary, and it’s both lightweight and compact.
+If you live in a smaller home or don’t have permission to install a large filter, this APEC countertop reverse osmosis system is a great solution.
+No installation is required and it is both lightweight and compact.

-All you have to do is attach it to your faucet.
-APEC took care to make this one stylish, so you don’t have to worry about it cramping your space.
-Considering its size and portable status, it’s highly efficient and will remove a whole host of contaminants from your water.
+All you need to do is attach it to your faucet.
+APEX designed this unit to be small and stylish, so it won’t impose on your space.
+Despite its small size and portability, it is very effective and will remove numerous contaminants from your water.

-Reverse osmosis filtration is a sought after method because it softens water as well as filters it (3).
-Four-stage filtration manages an impressive list of contaminants, but what we like is that stage three softens your water.
+Reverse osmosis filtration is held in high regard because it softens water as well as filters it (3).
+Four-stage filtration tackles an impressive list of contaminants, but stage three softens your water.

-If you’re looking to remove minerals from your supply, this product is a great choice.
-There’s very little effort on your part, and you’ll have gentler water literally on tap.
+If you want to remove minerals from your water, this product is ideal.
+It requires very little effort on your part, and you will have softer water at the turn of a tap.